This has been a cold winter here in Atlanta—and it’s not over yet!

 The next two paintings I painted on the same day concentrated on the horses, all dressed in coats for the weather.
 The larger, a view of Levada’s barn and the pine trees covered with snow.
 I did some work later to this painting in the studio—usually not a good idea.

 Everything quickly melted but it remained cold and after the new year I was back over to the river and pleasantly surprised to find ice and snow along the shores of the marsh and river.
 It’s very interesting in this one section because a small creek flows parallel to the main river and you can see through the trees—now devoid of leaves to the other side.
-So you get a nice background blue and several layers in front with trees and brush and more water.
-Of course I’ve done dozens of painting here but the snow and ice really changes things up and made it look all new.
+So you get a nice background blue and several layers in front of trees and brush and more water.
+Of course, I’ve done dozens of paintings here but the snow and ice really change things up and made it look all new.
 I just love this area for it’s constantly changing color and light.